-Five Medical Problems Your Teeth Can Predict
+5 Medical Problems Your Teeth Can Predict

 Inflamed gums and gum disease are other signs of heart disease.
 Especially in the case of periodontitis, gum-borne bacteria have been known to pass through the bloodstream, into your heart.
 Conditions such as coronary artery disease can be agitated by the internal onslaught of bacteria.

-We have access to your family medical history so that we can be aware potential medical problems, oral or otherwise.
-Don’t hesitate to give us a call if you notice any emerging oral issues.
+We have access to your family medical history so that we can be aware of potential medical problems, oral or otherwise.
+Don’t hesitate to give us a call if you notice any emerging oral health issues.

 Another major sign is if your bite is no longer aligning properly.
 While there may be other factors to consider, it is always best to be on the safe side.
 If you suspect a larger medical issue, please bring it to our attention so that we can address it properly.

 As we get older, our bones have the tendency to weaken and become brittle.
 When this happens, we become more susceptible to bone breakage.
 The loss of tissue associated with osteoporosis can also be noted in your mouth.
 Loose teeth and a receding gum line may be key signs that a diagnosis of osteoporosis may not be far behind.

 While people who have eating disorders are obviously aware of their actions, sometimes their behavior is purposely concealed from their medical professionals.
 It is difficult for our patients to get the help they need when they are not forthcoming about activities that negatively affect their health.